sturmisch/sturmisch.github.io/CTF/2019/CJ Finale/ziel/index.md

 [Pwn - 1000] ziel (0 solve)
 ======

 This challenge is solved **after** the competition.
-It's a shame that the author wasn't able to solve the challenge during it.
+It's a shame that the I wasn't able to solve the challenge during it.
 Note that some pseudocode and gdb output are omitted for brevity sake.

 [zip file](https://sturmisch.github.io/assets/2019/CJ%20Finale/ziel/ziel.zip) containing docker files and binary.
 [Exploit](https://sturmisch.github.io/assets/2019/CJ%20Finale/ziel/exploit.py) here